 Who said Spring Break isn’t for adults?

-Written by Kristin Anderson on May 10, 2011
+Written on May 10, 2011 by Kristin Anderson

 As the official Spring Break rolls around each year, I always lament that I can’t run away from all of my projects at work, all of the phone calls I need to make to my doctors and insurance company, and all of the other nagging “to do” items that are hanging over my head from six months ago.
 It’d be so nice to just RUN AWAY from all the craziness in my head and catch a ride with some local college boys (my boyfriend’s opinion never enters my mind during these daydreams).
 When I was in college I didn’t take the typical south of the border MTV spring break vacay because of (a) limited funds, (b) a crazy rehearsal schedule and (c) health issues.